datumorphism/datumorphism.github.io/content/wiki/computation/basics-of-database.md

     --NaturalJoin where conditions are chosen by the database automatically SELECT * FROM table1 NATURAL JOIN table2
    ```
-3. Procedural language: derived from structural programming, focuses on breaking task into variables, data structures, and subroutines.
+3. Procedural language: derived from structural programming, focuses on breaking tasks into variables, data structures, and subroutines.

 ### SQL

 [Nice Article about Index](https://www.red-gate.com/simple-talk/sql/learn-sql-server/sql-server-index-basics/)
-{: .notes--info}

-1. B-tree: nodes has subnodes; Read wikipedia for more.
+1. B-tree: nodes have subnodes; Read Wikipedia for more.
 2. Index architectures:
    1. Clustered indices: sort data based on the key column, thus no row locator is needed.
    2. Non-clustered indices: store both column and row locator so that sorting is not needed.